 Sustainable savings and investments

 A 2017 report by the Carbon Disclosure Project found that 20% of global industrial GHG emissions were backed by publicly listed investments.
 That’s us investors knowingly or ignorantly giving money to big polluters.
-Since the Paris Agreement in 2016, the world’s 60 largest banks have financed the fossil fuel industry in the order of $3.8tn (that’s $2.1 million every day).
+In the 9 years since the Paris Agreement, the world’s 65 largest banks have financed the fossil fuel industry in the order of $7.9tn (about $2.4 million every day).

 Do you want your hard-earned savings to be lent to companies destroying our planet?
 We don’t.